Belomo 1P-21 PO3-9x42 and PO4-12x42 Minuta sniper scope

 There are two 3v LED compartments on the scope body.
 Each LED has a rubber O gasket to keep moisture out.
 One LED lights the range-finder (center) reticle and the other lights the zoom power numbers that ring the inside of the reticle.

-A single 3 volt battery powers the LEDs.
+A single 3 volt battery (or two stacked 1.5v button cell batteries) powers the LEDs.
 This battery can be found at the major retail companies that sell Russian scopes.

 Lastly, the 1P21 scope sits even further to the left than standard PSO and POSP scopes.
 Because of this left-handed shooters may find themselves unable to see through it comfortably.